 Something special is happening inside an old school made from recycled salvage from a theatre company, decommissioned bio labs and art freight containers.
 As London’s first incubator workspace for urban farming entrepreneurs and ‘agritech’ startups, the Green Lab is creating a vibrant city community for creative sustainable food innovators.

-The focus is on insects, algae, hydroponics, aquaculture, fungi, fermentation and vermiculture.
-(That’s cultivating earthworms to convert organic waste into fertiliser.)
+The Green Lab focus is on insects, algae, hydroponics, aquaculture, fungi, fermentation and vermiculture.
+That’s cultivating earthworms to convert organic waste into fertiliser.

 Want to know more about some of the agricultural and waste projects that Cathy mentions on the Atlas?
 Here are just a few.